Visual Arts

 Art IV

 Art IV gives advanced art students an opportunity to continue pursuing their interest in the visual arts.
 Projects are more independently conceived and many choices are made by each individual student.
 These assignments inherently give students a wider range in subject matter and media.
-Individual chosen paths of study may include linoleum cut printmaking, collage, mixed media drawing, designing with text and image, acrylic painting of their choice of subject, or the self portrait.
+Individual chosen paths of study may include linoleum cut printmaking, collage, mixed media drawing, designing with text and image, acrylic painting of their choice of subject, or the self-portrait.
 Students in Art IV often take on particularly ambitious projects that likely span several marking periods.
 Students are continually assessed on work in progress until project completion.
-Prerequisites: Art I through Art III
+Students will turn to art

 Advanced Placement Studio Art